Wheeling Slip & Fall Injury Attorneys

 Our firm and our attorneys have been recognized for our legal advocacy, with membership in the Million Dollar Advocates Forum, which recognizes attorneys who have obtained million-dollar settlements and verdicts for their clients.
 We have also been included in Super Lawyers over a nine-year period.
 Our attorneys also have memberships in the American Institute of Personal Injury Attorneys, West Virginia Association of Justice, and West Virginia Foundation.
 Our awards and memberships show our commitment to effective and vigorous advocacy on behalf of our injury and accident clients.

-If you have suffered a slip and fall accident on somebody else’s property, reach out to the West Virginia slip and fall lawyers of Jividen Law Offices, PLLC.
+If you have suffered a slip and fall accident on somebody else’s property, reach out to the Wheeling slip and fall lawyers of Jividen Law Offices, PLLC.
 Call us or contact us online today for your free initial consultation.
 We can discuss your case, and you will learn how we may be able to help you recover maximum compensation.

 What Do You Have to Prove in a Slip and Fall Claim?

 To successfully prove a slip and fall claim – also called a “premises liability” claim – in West Virginia, you must show that you were owed a duty of care by the owner of the property or business where your fall took place.
 You must also show that the property or business owner somehow breached a duty of care to you, and that the breach caused or substantially contributed to your slip and fall.